rscircus/rscircus.github.io/content/posts/2020-02-08-ts-typesystem.md

 ## Conclusion

-We used TypeScript and Parcel to create a very simple WebApp without any framework to demonstrate how we can handle multiple simple objects and leverage TypeScripts structural typing system to parse these objects and represent them as DOM objects.
-We didn't cover styling at all and do this another day. 😊
+We used TypeScript and Parcel to create a very simple WebApp without any framework to demonstrate how we can handle multiple simple objects and leverage TypeScript's structural typing system to parse these objects and represent them as DOM objects.
+We didn't cover styling at all and will do this another day. 😊

 ## Sources